SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 	- Clay minerals might function as a primordial cell [4].
 When clay minerals are deposited on the ocean floor (or dried), the particles form a pile, enclosing small spaces (Figure 6).
 It is conceivable that the small spaces behave like cells.
 Further, when clay minerals are dispersed in water, bubbles form in water or the surface of water, while the clay particles gather at the boundary between water and air, as shown in Figure 7 [57].
 In such a case, clay minerals make a cell-like spherule.

 - Deep sea vents
+	- Deep under the Earth's seas, there are vents where seawater comes into contact with minerals from the planet's crust, reacting to create a warm, alkaline (high on the pH scale) environment containing hydrogen.
+The process creates mineral-rich chimneys with alkaline and acidic fluids, providing a source of energy that facilitates chemical reactions between hydrogen and carbon dioxide to form increasingly complex organic compounds. https://www.sciencedaily.com/releases/2019/11/191104112437.htm#:~:text=Summary%3A,vents rather than shallow pools.&text=Some of the world's oldest,originated in such underwater vents.
+	-